jch27420/OPCapero/content/project/OPCMilkweeds/index.md

 <figure>
 <img src="images/OrMkwd_v2pics.jpg" alt="" width="800px"/>
 <figcaption>
 <b>Figure 2.</b> This beautiful <b>Milkweed</b> is noted for its flat-top umbels of small orange flowers, typical <i>hood</i>-and-<i>horn</i> corona structure, hairy stems and alternatively arranged leaves.
 As the name of this plant implies it attracts many types of butterflies, such as Hairstreaks, Monarchs and Great Spangled Fritillaries.
 </figcaption>
 </figure>

-**POPULATION \& HABITAT:** **<a class="one" href="https://explorer.natureserve.org/Taxon/ELEMENT_GLOBAL.2.129775/Asclepias_tuberosa">Butterfly Milkweed</a>** (*aka* Orange Milkweed) is one of the few native orange wildflowers, making it relatively easy to spot when it blooms (mid-to-late June) in areas containing open sandy soils.
+**POPULATION \& HABITAT:** **<a class="one" href="https://explorer.natureserve.org/Taxon/ELEMENT_GLOBAL.2.129775/Asclepias_tuberosa">Butterfly Milkweed</a>** (*aka* **Orange Milkweed**) is one of the few native orange wildflowers, making it relatively easy to spot when it blooms (mid-to-late June) in areas containing open sandy soils.
 Its a relatively common plant at **<span id="Blue">OPC</span>** where it grows singly or in small clusters.
 This forb is only found in Ontario and Quebec (rare) within Canada.
-Unfortunately in Ontario populations of *Asclepias tuberosa* are under threat by the loss/fragmentation of habitat (i.e. prairie and savannas) and the suppression of regenerative surface fires.
+Unfortunately in Ontario populations of *A. tuberosa* are under threat by the loss/fragmentation of habitat (i.e. prairie and savannas) and the suppression of regenerative surface fires.
 It is also found in many other parts of eastern North America, but its status varies from region to region.
 In fact in many American states its status appears to be largely unknown.**<sup>16</sup>**

-**ECOLOGICAL \& MEDICINAL PROPERTIES:** **Butterfly Milkweed** is an important indicator species of healthy prairie habitats with reported medicinal properties (**Note:** the genus, *Asclepias*, refers to the Greek god of medicine *Asklepios*). **First Nations People** were known to chew the plant root as a cure for pleurisy and other pulmonary ailments, as well as make tea to treat diarrhea and stomach ailments.
+**ECOLOGICAL \& MEDICINAL PROPERTIES:** *A. tuberosa* is an important <u>indicator species</u> of healthy prairie habitats with reported medicinal properties (**Note:** the genus, *Asclepias*, refers to the Greek god of medicine *Asklepios*). **First Nations People** were known to chew the plant root as a cure for pleurisy and other pulmonary ailments, as well as make tea to treat diarrhea and stomach ailments.
 From an evolutionary perspective, the flat-top *umbel* arrangement of the flowers provides a convenient resting platform for pollinating insects to feed on its nectar.
 This is just one co-evolutionary strategy that plants have adapted to promote insect pollination.**<sup>17</sup>**

 <hr style="border:2px solid gray">